-How Many Watts Can An Average Cyclist Produce?
+How Many Watts An Average Cyclist Produces (9 Fun Facts)

 I know when I go to the gym I like going on the bike and pedaling as much as I can.
 One of the options when cycling is the ability to see how many watts you are producing when pedaling.